Wild Animals and Empty Space

 Exodus 23 shows us that God is not interested in merely removing what is wrong.
 He is interested in growing what is right.

 Love must be cultivated.
-Trust must deepen.
-Obedience must mature.
+Trust and obedience need time to deepen.

 God removes sin at the pace that faith, humility, and dependence can actually take root.
 If He removed everything instantly, we might confuse emptiness for maturity and restraint for righteousness.